yacucdeptrai/TheGioiSV/README.md

 - Training cannot find `data.yaml` → place it at `WildLens-Model/data/data.yaml` or pass `--data`.
 - ONNX validation issues → ensure `labels.txt` matches the dataset class order; retrain/export if needed.
 - GPU training → use `--device 0` (or `--device cpu`).
+- ONNX export path confusion → `train.py` normalizes the output to `WildLens-Model/exported_models/model.onnx`.
+If Ultralytics writes elsewhere (e.g., `scripts/train2/weights/best.onnx`), it will be copied there automatically.

 ---